tonykhbo/openshift_101_tty_jenkins/README.md

-# OpenShift ttyd client
+# Openshift 101 Workshop TTY and Jenkins
-Containerized OpenShift CLI tools accessible via ttyd
+Containerized OpenShift CLI tools accessible via ttyd for 101 Workshop

 ## What is this?
 This provides a web console to a pod with the oc CLI tool available.
 That's it.